starkfell/100DaysOfIaC/articles/day.22.stage.in.storage.md

 ## Designing the Build Pipeline

-The build pipeline for my shared elements is shown in Figure 5.
+The build pipeline for my shared elements is shown in **Figure 5**.
 Notice the Azure blob storage referenced by the **Azure file copy** task at the end of the build pipeline.

 > **IMPORTANT**: And also notice there is a SAS key there, which is a secret we must store securely.
 More on that in the next installment.